2012 Hougang by-election

 A parliamentary by-election was held in the Hougang Single Member Constituency (SMC) in Singapore on 26 May 2012.
 It was held to replace the vacant seat after incumbent Member of Parliament (MP) Yaw Shin Leong was expelled from the Workers' Party (WP) following revelations of his extramarital affairs.
-This marked the first by-election in almost two decades since 1992 at the Marine Parade Group Representation Constituency (GRC).
+This marked the first by-election in almost two decades since 1992 at the Marine Parade Group Representation Constituency (GRC), and the first by-election of the 21st century.

-On polling day, the WP fielded Png Eng Huat, who won with 62.08% of the vote and defeated People's Action Party (PAP) candidate Desmond Choo, who received 37.92%.
-With this result, the WP successfully retained its long-held Hougang seat in Parliament, albeit with an slight negative swing of almost 3%.
-It was Singapore's first by-election of the 21st century.
+On nomination day, the WP fielded former East Coast GRC candidate Png Eng Huat in hopes to retain their party's safe seat which had been held since 1991.
+The PAP fielded Desmond Choo, who is running again for that same seat as he did so in the 2011 election.

+On polling day, WP Png's won the by-election with a score of 62.08% to retain Hougang SMC, and was sworn in to the Parliament on 9 July.